BCWS Fire Services Training Opportunities

 The Task Force Leader (TFL) directs any combination of personnel, crews and different types of Incident Command System (ICS) equipment in performing tactical missions on a division or segment of a division, on wildland fire incidents.
 The TFL reports to a Division/Group Supervisor (DIVS), Incident Commander (IC), or other assigned supervisor.
 The TFL works in the operations functional area when requested by the BC Wildfire Service (BCWS).

-The Task Force Leader workshop is designed to build knowledge and capacity for fire departments in structure defense supervision and leadership.
-This training, when combined with practical field experience and completed Task Books allows BC Municipal Fire Departments to meet BCWS training and practical requirements for regional wildfire deployments in a structure defense leadership capacity.
-The program will focus on wildland structural fire defence, BCWS specific documentation, risk management, tactical operations, and safety.
+The Task Force Leader - 1 (TFL) course is designed for BC Municipal Fire Departments to meet BC Wildfire Service (BCWS) training and practical requirements for local deployment within your municipality or region.
+The program focuses on wildland structural fire defense, BCWS specific documentation, risk management, tactical operations, and safety.

 Prerequisites: